eesa999/Similarity-Check-Tool/README.md

 ## 🔹 Important Note

 The `system_message` in the script has been updated to be more **generic**.
-Users must customize it to fit their **specific use case**, such as judicial institutions, geographical locations, or product names.
-Modify the `system_message` content in the script as needed to align with your domain-specific requirements.
+Users must customize it to fit their **specific use case**, such as comparing product names, business entities, geographic locations, or other domain-specific needs.
+Modify the `system_message` content in the script as needed to align with your requirements.